 The bibliography is a list where you cite all the writers or editors whose works you have used in your paper.
 The bibliography has a different name in both APA and MLA writing styles.
 In MLA style, a bibliography is called ‘works cited,’ and in APA style, it’s called ‘references.’

 You can connect the citations to whatever is in your paper by adding a brief citation in parentheses alongside the source statement.
-Both APA vs. MLA styles has different ways of organizing entries in their bibliography.
+Both APA vs. MLA styles have different ways of organizing entries in their bibliography.

 - In MLA style, you have to arrange the authors and titles in alphabetical order.